dlobron/ChugBot/README.md

 - session: A session for which campers can register, such as July or August.
 - block: A time block within a session, such as July 1 or August 2.
 This is the unit within which the bot does camper/chug assignment.

+My daughter drew a picture of what the bot might look like in real life.
+He's pretty cool:

 ![bot image](chugbot/images/ChugBot.JPG?raw=true)